roolebo/tianocore.github.io/2018-EDK-II-Capsule-Hack-a-thon.md

 ## Participant Registration

-Please review the [hack-a-thon participant agreement](https://github.com/tianocore/tianocore.github.io/blob/master/files/TianoCoreHackathonAgreementOSFC.pdf) prior to OSFC 2018.
-This is a simple registration document that described participant requirements and disclosure guidelines.
+Please review the [hack-a-thon participant agreement](https://github.com/tianocore/tianocore.github.io/blob/master/files/TianoCoreHackathonRegistrationOSFC.pdf) prior to OSFC 2018.
+This is a simple registration document that describes participant requirements and disclosure guidelines.
 Note that vulnerability submissions may be eligible for the [Intel Bug Bounty Program](https://www.intel.com/content/www/us/en/security-center/bug-bounty-program.html).

 **Note: this document was updated on 2018-09-11 to remove the 'Confidentiality and Disclosure' clause due to concerns from the community.**